-The accompanying notes are an integral part of these condensed consolidated financial statements.
+The accompanying notes are an integral part of these unaudited condensed consolidated financial statements.

 AETHLON MEDICAL, INC. AND SUBSIDIARIES

-(A DEVELOPMENT STAGE COMPANY)
+(A Development Stage Company)

 NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS

-JUNE 30, 2004
+September 30, 2005

 NOTE 1.
 NATURE OF BUSINESS AND BASIS OF PRESENTATION